Manchester dialect

-Mancunian (or Manc) is the accent and dialect spoken in the majority of Manchester, North West England, and some of its environs.
-It is also given to the name of the people who live in the city of Manchester.
+Manchester dialect or Manchester English, known informally as Mancunian (/mænˈkjuːniən/ man-KEW-nee-ən) or Manc, is the English accent and dialect variations native to Manchester and some of the Greater Manchester area of England.
+Sharing features with both West Midlands and Northern English, it is closely related to its neighbours like the Lancashire dialect and the West Riding dialect of Yorkshire.

-It has been described as 'twangy' whilst also being labelled 'euphonic' and has been voted as sexiest accent in England.
-Additionally it has been claimed Mancunian is one of the most desirable and friendliest accents in the UK.

-Manchester Metropolitan University produced an accent map of Greater Manchester and the accents of Manchester and Salford were described as 'diverse', 'rough', 'common' and the word 'scally' was also used as a description.

-It is claimed that the Manc dialect of British English has subconsciously changed the way people from the other English-speaking UK regions talk through the British popular culture of television shows such as Coronation Street and later rock bands such as Oasis, New Order, Happy Mondays, The Fall and The Stone Roses who all had distinct Manchester accents.
+Manchester accents are prominent in popular media via television soap operas such as Coronation Street and members of rock bands such as Happy Mondays, New Order, Oasis, the Fall, the Stone Roses, and Take That.

-An article from The Guardian newspaper explained that:

 History

-Manchester was the birthplace of the Industrial Revolution and at the start of the 18th century had a population of around 10,000 but by start of the 20th century had a population of around 700,000 The history of Manchester shows that from the Industrial Revolution onwards the city was settled by migrants from many countries but notably from Ireland and other areas of the United Kingdom, Eastern Europe, Italy and Germany.
-In modern times greater numbers have arrived from the Indian Subcontinent and the West Indies.
-It is argued that Manchester today is the second most polyglot city after London subsequently creating a melting pot of languages, accents and dialects.
-It is unclear when the Mancunian accent separated from the Lancashire accent but it is argued an evolving and cosmopolitan city with lots of different immigrant groups, Manchester has developed a twang which has set it aside from surrounding areas in Lancashire.
-The Manchester accent is said to have been influenced greatly by its neighbouring twin city of Salford, which was the home to Manchester Docks and could further explain the creation and emergence of an accent very different from other nearby towns.
-The accent could have extended further and became more widespread in the immediate locality through popular culture during the Madchester era.
+Manchester was the birthplace of the Industrial Revolution and at the start of the 18th century had a population of around 10,000 but by the start of the 20th century had a population of around 700,000.
+The history of Manchester shows that, from the Industrial Revolution onwards, the city was settled by migrants from many countries, notably from Ireland and other areas of the United Kingdom, Eastern Europe, Italy and Germany.
+In modern times, greater numbers have arrived from the Indian subcontinent and the West Indies.
+It is argued that Manchester today is the second most polyglot city after London, creating a melting pot of languages, accents and dialects.
+An evolving and cosmopolitan city with many different immigrant groups, Manchester has some features that stand out from the wider Lancashire dialect, though distinctions between the Northern English accents exist along a dialect continuum and are also influenced by demographic factors such as age, economic status, gender, etc. Manchester shares features with its neighbouring twin city of Salford, which was home to Manchester docks and could further explain the creation and emergence of an accent different from other nearby towns.